The Art of Destiny

 Wesley Chu

-Wesley Chu is the #1 New York Times bestselling author of thirteen novels, including The Art of Prophecy, Time Salvager, The Rise of Io, and The Walking Dead: Typhoon.
-He won the Astounding Award for Best New Writer, and his debut, The Lives of Tao, won the Young Adult Library Services Association’s Alex Award.
-An accomplished martial artist and a former member of the Screen Actors Guild, Chu he has acted in film and television, worked as a model and stuntman, and summited Kilimanjaro.
-Wesley Chu lives in Los Angeles with his wife, Paula, and their two boys, Hunter and River.
+Wesley Chu is the #1 New York Times bestselling author of twelve published novels, including the War Arts Saga: The Art of Prophecy, The Art of Destiny, and The Art of Legend.
+His other novels include Time Salvager, The Rise of Io, and The Walking Dead: Typhoon.
+He won the Astounding Award for Best New Writer.
+His debut, The Lives of Tao, won the Young Adult Library Services Association Alex Award.
+Chu is an accomplished martial artist and a former member of the Screen Actors Guild.
+He has acted in film and television, worked as a model and stuntman, and summited Kilimanjaro.
+He currently resides in Los Angeles with his wife, Paula, and two boys, Hunter and River.
 More by Wesley Chu

 Decorative Carat